Statistics of interfacial fluctuations of radially growing clusters: Radial Random Deposition

 where $g=\det(g_{ij})= \det(\partial_i \vec{r} \cdot \partial_j \vec{r})$ is the determinant of the metric tensor.
 Under the small gradient assumption $|\nabla_{\vec{\theta}} \,\, r| \ll r$ one finds $g \approx \mathcal{J}(r,\vec{\theta})^2$, where $\mathcal{J}$ is the Jacobian determinant of the change of variables from the Cartesian representation $(\vec{x},h)$ to the polar representation $(\vec{\theta},r)$.
 We also have the factorization $\mathcal{J}(r,\vec{\theta})^2= r^{2d} J(\vec{\theta})^2$, where $J$ is the Jacobian evaluated at $r=1$.

 The simplest growth process is possibly the radial random deposition model.
 If the growth rate is explicitly time dependent, then the growth equation reads

 in the absence of dilution.
-Here $r(\vec{\theta},t)$ is the radius value at the angular position $\vec{\theta}$ and time $t$, $F>0$ is the growth rate, $\gamma>0$ is the growth index, $d$ is the spatial dimension and $\xi$ is a zero mean Gaussian noise, which correlation is given by
+Here $r(\vec{\theta},t)$ is the value of the radius at the angular position $\vec{\theta}$ and time $t$, $F>0$ is the constant prefactor of the growth rate, $\gamma>0$ is the growth index, $d$ is the number of angles used to parameterize the cluster surface (so the cluster grows in $d+1$ spatial dimensions) and $\xi$ is a zero mean Gaussian noise, whose correlation is given by

 The equation for the first moment can be easily obtained